-In recent years, more and more entrepreneurial advisors from wirehouses and captive insurance companies have been opting to go independent to gain greater flexibility in how they serve their clients.
+In recent years, more and more entrepreneurial financial professionals from wirehouses and captive insurance companies have been opting to go independent to gain greater flexibility in how they serve their clients.
 With recent regulation that has put potential conflicts of interest related to proprietary products in the spotlight, that trend is expected to continue.

-Making the decision to leave even easier, many wirehouse and insurance-based advisors are discovering they don’t have to completely give up the structure they’ve become accustomed to.
+Making the decision to leave even easier, many wirehouse and insurance-based financial professionals are discovering they don’t have to completely give up the structure they’ve become accustomed to.
 By joining an existing branch, they can enjoy the freedom of independence along with the support of experienced supervision, compliance and practice management professionals.